Nareshkumar Chunnalal Puglia

-Naresh Puglia (born 20 May 1948) was a member of the 12th Lok Sabha and 13th Lok Sabha, the lower house of Parliament, from the Chandrapur constituency.
+Nareshkumar Chunnalal Puglia alias Babuji (born 20 May 1948) was a member of the 12th Lok Sabha and 13th Lok Sabha, the lower house of Parliament, from the Chandrapur constituency.
 He was elected as a member of the Indian National Congress.

 On 30 November 1972, Naresh married Sheeladevi.
 He was a member of Rajya Sabha from Maharashtra State from 5 July 1986 to 4 July 1992.